Gordian I: Family and background

+With his wife, Gordian I had at least two children: a son of the same name and a daughter, called by Historia Augusta Maecia Faustina (who was the mother of the future Emperor Gordian III).

 Early life

 Gordian steadily climbed the Roman imperial hierarchy when he became part of the Roman Senate.
 His political career started relatively late in his life and his early years were probably spent in rhetoric and literary studies.
 As a military man, Gordian commanded the Legio IV Scythica when the legion was stationed in Syria.
-He served as governor of Roman Britain in 216 AD and was a Suffect Consul sometime during the reign of Elagabalus.
+He served as governor of Roman Britain in 216 and was a suffect consul sometime during the reign of Elagabalus.
 Inscriptions in Roman Britain bearing his name were partially erased suggesting some form of imperial displeasure during this role.

 While he gained unbounded popularity on account of the magnificent games and shows he produced as aedile, his prudent and retired life did not excite the suspicion of Caracalla, in whose honor he wrote a long epic poem called "Antoninias".
 Gordian certainly retained his wealth and political clout during the chaotic times of the Severan dynasty which suggests a personal dislike for intrigue.
 Philostratus dedicated his work Lives of the Sophists to either him or his son, Gordian II.

 Rise to power

-During the reign of Alexander Severus, Gordian I (who was by then in his late sixties), after serving his Suffect Consulship prior to 223, drew lots for the proconsular governorship of the province of Africa Proconsularis which he assumed in 237.
-However, prior to the commencement of his promagistrature, Maximinus Thrax killed Alexander Severus at Moguntiacum in Germania Inferior and assumed the throne.
+During the reign of Alexander Severus, Gordian I (who was by then in his late sixties), after serving his suffect consulship prior to 223, drew lots for the proconsular governorship of the province of Africa Proconsularis which he assumed in 237.
+However, prior to the commencement of his promagistrature, Maximinus Thrax killed Alexander Severus at Mogontiacum in Germania Inferior and assumed the throne.

 Maximinus was not a popular emperor and universal discontent increased due to his oppressive rule.
-It culminated in a revolt in Africa in 238 AD (the exact month is unknown).
+It culminated in a revolt in Africa in 238 (the exact month is unknown).
 After Maximinus' fiscal curator was murdered in a riot, people turned to Gordian and demanded that he accept the dangerous honor of the imperial throne.
 Gordian, who was about 80 years according to Herodian, eventually yielded to the popular clamour and assumed both the purple and the cognomen "Africanus".